 How did you find the Career Services at Lighthouse Labs?

 Good!
-I was given four interviews with companies as a result of the Employer Speed Dating event that all students go through in Week Six of Bootcamp.
+I was given four interviews with companies as a result of the Employer Speed Dating event that all students go through in week six (now week five) of Bootcamp.
 The team at Lighthouse Labs has a lot of connections and does a good job of filtering through them to find the best fit for students.

 How did you prepare for the job search?

 I mostly did a lot of self studying.
 This included doing fun things like the CodeWars coding challenges and trying to refactor a lot of the projects I completed during my Bootcamp.

 What was the most difficult thing in your job search?

 The most difficult part of the job search for me was finding a place with a good culture fit and an opportunity to receive mentorship.
 I interviewed with a few companies and I didn’t click with any of them as much as I did with Later.
 I found that most of the places willing to interview you were already aware of what hiring a Bootcamp grad would be like so for me the biggest factor to getting hired was culture fit.

 Did you have any fears in the job search?